akeyess/Cirriculum_Vitae/README.md

 # **Curriculum Vitae**- *Quantitative Researcher*
-#### Discovering a passion aggregated of my *love for numbers, curiosity, and results* was a dream brought to reality.
+#### Discovering a passion aggregated of a *love for numbers, curiosity, and results* was a dream brought into reality.
 I am actively looking to fulfil this dream through a *Data Science* related role (***Data Analytics, Research Analyst, Quantitative Science, Digital Marketing Coordinator, UX Research***).
 I hope to add value to a group working towards the same goal as soon as possible.

 ## Institutional Research Reports 📖
   ### The Correlation Between Screen Time and Level of Social Anxiety in College Students